3 Reasonable Accommodation in the Testing Process

 31 Special Needs of Test Applicants

-Postal Service applicants and employees with disabilities may seek accommodations in order to take an examination.
-For convenience, we have used the term applicant throughout this chapter to refer to any individual, including Postal Service employees, taking any type of Postal Service examination.
+Postal Service applicants and employees with disabilities may seek accommodations in order to take a test.
+For convenience, the Postal Service used the term applicant throughout this chapter to refer to any individual, including Postal Service employees, taking any type of Postal Service test.

-Most of the hundreds of thousands of job applicants and current employees taking various Postal Service examinations annually do not need accommodation in the testing process.
-However, for some individuals with disabilities, the examination may serve as an artificial barrier to the demonstration of the knowledge, skills, and abilities required for performance of the essential functions of the job.
-In these instances, the Postal Service endeavors to provide reasonable accommodation to individuals with disabilities to enable their participation in the competitive examination process.
+Most of the hundreds of thousands of job applicants and current employees taking various Postal Service tests annually do not need accommodation in the testing process.
+However, for some individuals with disabilities, the test may serve as an artificial barrier to demonstrating the knowledge, skills, and abilities required for performing the essential functions of the job.
+In these instances, the Postal Service endeavors to provide reasonable accommodation to individuals with disabilities to enable their participation in the competitive testing process.

-You must consider accommodations on a case-by-case basis.
-When the Postal Service becomes aware of an applicant’s disability, you must pursue flexible interactive dialogue with the applicant to do the following:
+Supervisors or managers, selecting officials, RACs, Human Resources, and Organizational Effectiveness, as well as other organizations that may be involved, must consider accommodations case by case.
+When the Postal Service becomes aware of an applicant’s disability, the supervisor, manager, RAC, and any other individuals or organizations involved in the process must pursue flexible interactive dialogue with the applicant to do the following:

 Some routine activities that may require additional time and special attention include the following: